Hendejac/CpHMD-Analysis/index.md

 #### Included Classes
 1.) class lambda_data

-*This class allows you to load lambda files and calculate the unprotonated fractions and compute the running unprotonated fractions over the simulation time.*
+*This class allows you to load lambda files and calculate the unprotonated fractions.
+Additionally, you can compute the running unprotonated fractions over the simulation time.*

 2.) class plotting_lambda_data